Image description

 7. Handle Mobile With Care

-Here’s an example of how to adapt padding and input sizing for smaller screens:
+Here's an example of how to adapt padding and input sizing for smaller screens while maintaining the visual hierarchy and usability that makes forms feel professional and trustworthy:

 @media (max-width: 480px) {